inaka/elvis_core/MIGRATION.md

 ## Going from `4.x` to `5.0.0`

+### Avoiding warnings on the use of `erlang:garbage_collect/0`

+The `no_common_caveats_call` rule now includes `erlang:garbage_collect/0` in its default set of restricted functions.

+If you need to permit this call in your codebase, you have two primary options:

+- **fully disable the rule**: disable `no_common_caveats_call` entirely in your configuration.

+- **customize the list**: modify the `caveat_functions` option to define a specific subset of functions that better fits your project's requirements.

 ### Replace `dirs` and `filter` with `files`

 Config no longer uses `dirs` and `filter`.
 Use a single `files` key: a list of glob patterns that